Ishqbaaaz: Plot

 Kalyani Singh Oberoi, the matriarch of the family has two sons, Tej and Shakti.
 Tej is married to Jhanvi and they have three children, Omkara, Rudra and Priyanka.
 Shakti is married to Pinky and has a son, Shivaay, who is the eldest grandson.

-This story is about the Oberoi brothers', Shivaay, Omkara and Rudra, friendship and romances.
+This story is about the Oberoi brothers, Shivaay, Omkara and Rudra, friendship and romances.

 Shivaay crosses paths with the self righteous Annika, who confronts him for trying to suppress the poor with the misuse money and lineage.
-To which, Shivaay slaps her with a bunch of cash.
-Presuming that he won the conversation, he moves to his car, only to face Annika breaking the glass of his windshield, and slapping him with the same bunch of cash, earning the nickname "Khidki-tod".
+To which, Shivaay gives her a bunch of cash.
+Presuming that he won the conversation, he moves to his car, only to face Annika breaking the glass of his windshield, and returning him the same bunch of cash, earning the nickname "Khidki-tod".

 Surprised by the video showing all these incidents, Dadi, Omkara, and Rudra find Annika at the party they had organized for their grandfather's birthday.
 But Shivaay ignores her there because he has no knowledge about her bloodline or lineage.

-Shivaay firmly believes that he doesn't have time for love and hence plans to marry Tia Kapoor as a business deal.
+Shivaay firmly believes that he has no time for love and hence plans to marry Tia Kapoor as a business deal.
 Dadi hires Anika as a wedding planner for Shivaay and Tia's upcoming wedding.
 At first, his relationship with Annika becomes more hostile due to misunderstandings.

-After the misunderstandings are cleared, Shivaay starts to understand Annika and they both start to develop feelings for each other.
+After the misunderstandings are cleared, Shivaay starts to understand Annika and they develop feelings for each other.
 Unaware of the emotions, Shivaay still plans to marry Tia.

 Daksh, Shivaay's childhood friend turns up at his door and falls for Annika at first sight, which soon turns into an obsession.
 Angered after being rejected twice, Daksh lies to Shivaay that Annika agreed to sleep with him for one night in exchange for money, leading Shivaay to hate her.

 On Shivaay and Tia's wedding day it is revealed that she is already married to Robin.
 Due to turn of events Tia runs away from her wedding which leads to Shivaay forcibly marrying Annika.

 Meanwhile, Omkara crosses paths with Ishana, who introduces herself as Bela to him.
 Ishana wanted to marry Omkara to gain all the wealth he has, and invents lies to gain his sympathy.
 Ishana tries to trick both of them but fails as the three Oberoi brothers try to expose her.
-Some time later, Ridhima lies and betrays Omkara and collaborates with his father to make Omkara the sole heir of the Oberoi empire.
+Some time later, Riddhima lies and betrays Omkara and collaborates with his father to make Omkara the sole heir of the Oberoi empire.
 Disheartened, he breaks up with her.